-Sometimes, you want to see your Android smartphone’s screen on your PC.
+Sometimes, you might want to see your Android phone’s screen on your PC.
 How do you do that?

-Well, if you have a rooted smartphone, it’s easy.
-But if you haven’t rooted your device, there are still some simple ways to get your phone or tablet’s screen to show on your PC or Mac.
+If you have rooted your Android device, it’s easy.
+But if you haven’t rooted, there are still some simple ways to get your phone or tablet’s screen to show on your PC or Mac.

-The quickest and easiest way, as you will find out, requires no installation on your phone, and just a Chrome browser app.
-Yup, you can’t get rid of Chrome that easily.
+The quickest and easiest way, as you will find out, requires no installation on your phone, and a simple app for your computer.

 - A USB cable to connect your phone to your PC.